Parishes & Partnerships

 Diocese of Blackburn

 The Bishop of Burnley, Philip North said: “This is a fantastic initiative; we are delighted to be pioneering Choir Church in our Diocese on a scale never before attempted.
+With Choir Church we aim to connect home, church and school in a fresh approach to outreach; providing opportunities in places where they may not be available otherwise.”

 Innovation Funding is aimed at helping parishes explore new ways of sharing the Christian message alongside tried and tested approaches.
 Dioceses encouraged to apply for funding for projects lasting up to three years that could act as blueprints for future mission and growth across the country.